PalladioSimulator/Palladio-Addons-FluentApiModelGenerator/documentation/resourceEnvironment.md

 ```

 The graphical representation of the model looks like this: ![PCM Resource Environment: Simplified Media Store](pcm_resources_media_store.png "PCM  Resource Environment: Simplified Media Store")

+The package [```resourceenvironment.example```](../bundles/org.palladiosimulator.generator.fluent_api/src/resourceenvironment/example) provides more examples of resourceenvironments that were created using the fluent API.